Company Formation - Registration - Incorporation - Set-up

 Flexibility of Transfer

-Shares in a limited company can be transferred relatively easily by the completion of a stock transfer form or an 88(2) document.
+Shares in a limited company can be transferred relatively easily by the completion of a stock transfer form or a SH01 Form (formerly 88(2)) document.

 Transferring part or all of a sole trader business is likely to involve solicitors in order to define the stake which is being relinquished.